 Given that content now drives both social and corporate communication, you’re going to need a strong content mix for Internal Communication if you want to keep employees engaged.
 This means a mix between company news, industry news, and daily life.
 The content should also be high-quality, and visual whenever possible.
 Text-based communication is fading away—visual is the future.
 And keep in mind the objective: to support both organizational communication (communication about the vision, the strategy, the CSR commitments, the achievements, HR news, etc.) as well as operational communication (local operational communication like COVID rule updates provided by a store manager to their team).
 Be sure to keep that difference in mind.

-Tip #2: Deploy a Powerful and Complete IC Tool.
+Tip #2: Deploy a Powerful and Complete Internal Communications Tool.

 The Sociabble platform is an example of an IC tool designed to help employees stay informed and engaged with company news.

 Tip #3: Use Mobile Technology to Stay Top of Mind.

 As we’ve already established, the future is mobile.
 That’s where employees go for information, where most of their attention on a daily basis is directed.
 And that’s where you have to reach them for effective Internal Communication these days.
 Make sure you have a branded mobile app, to create a company space within their mobile device, promoting identity and belonging.
 This will also allow frontline workers who don’t have a professional email address or workstation to stay informed, engaged, and part of the experience.
 Also, verify that push notifications and alerts are part of the app, to make sure that employees are receiving the most important updates the moment they need them.